The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering

 One potential mechanism that may allow supermassive Pop III.1 stars to form is energy injection inside the protostar (i.e., during the accretion phase) by WIMP dark matter self-annihilation (Spolyar et al. 2008; Natarajan, Tan \& O'Shea 2009, hereafter NTO09).
 As discussed below, this energy injection can be sufficient to support the protostar in a very large, swollen state, which gives it a relatively cool photospheric temperature and thus relatively weak ionizing feedback.
 If this state of weak feedback can be maintained as the protostar accretes the baryonic content of its minihalo, i.e., $\sim10^5\:M_\odot$, then this provides a pathway to create a supermassive star, which would be expected to soon collapse to a SMBH.

-NTO09 estimated that for the early phases of protostellar evolution to be significantly affected by WIMP annihilation heating, the WIMP mass needs to be $m_\chi \lesssim$ several~$\times100$~GeV.
+NTO09 estimated that for the early phases of protostellar evolution to be significantly affected by WIMP annihilation heating, the WIMP mass needs to be $m_\chi \lesssim$ several~$\times100$~GeV, based on the size of the initial protostellar core in which WIMP heating dominated over baryonic cooling.
 Such WIMP masses are consistent with constraints on $m_\chi$ that are based on constraints on the WIMP annihilation cross section along with the requirement that the actual cross section should equal the thermal relic value of $\sim3\times 10^{-26}\:{\rm cm^3\:s^{-1}}$ (i.e., that necessary for all, or most, dark matter to be composed of WIMPs).